Turn your hiring process into a hiring experience.

 You’re not just evaluating your applicants; they’re evaluating you.
 And more likely than not, your dream candidate is considering several options.

 The good news is that you have an opportunity here to really wow your candidates.
-Adding a few creative touches at this stage can elevate your hiring process and turn it into a hiring experience.
+Adding a few creative recruitment strategies at this stage can elevate your hiring process and turn it into a hiring experience.

 Treat the job posting as your first touchpoint.